syncthing/docs/dev/building.rst

 -------------

 -  The latest stable version of Go.
 Earlier releases may work, but we recommend always using the latest stable version.
+At the time of writing this is Go **1.8**.
 -  Git

 If you're not already a Go developer, the easiest way to get going